j-haacker/cryoswath/README.md

 ## state

-Currently, it is in the alpha phase. `main` contains those parts that I believe to work if used as intended and that tested to some extent.
+Currently, it is in the beta phase. `main` contains those parts that I believe to work if used as intended and that tested to some extent.
 Other branches are for development.